secretgraph/secretgraph/README.md

 graphql url.
 Get parameter token are added.
 If it should resolve to a specific cluster either use the tokens or add an extra get parameter hint item which must be parsed by clients

+Note: the grapqhl view is modified in that way that the method for contents (X-GRAPHQL-PATH header) is also available if called directly

 ### Auth (Cluster/Content):

 The item get parameter is mandatory.